NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Conclusion

 \section{Conclusion}

 In this paper, we propose the NuTime model for large-scale time series pretraining.
 The model is based on the Transformer architecture, which takes input as a set of tokens from non-overlapping windows.
 Each window is represented by its normalized shape, the window mean and the window standard deviation.
-We further develop a multi-scaled numerical embedding method for representing the scalar values of mean and std.
-The model is able to take the raw value of time-series data as input without requiring any data normalization and transformation.
+We develop a multi-scaled numerical embedding method for representing the scalar values of mean and std.
+The model can take raw values of time-series data as input without any data normalization and transformation.
 To demonstrate that the proposed model can learn numerical structures with different scales of variations, we conduct the first large-scale pretraining on a dataset with great domain diversity.
 The pretrained model achieves state-of-the-art performance when transferred to downstream classification benchmarks.
 We hope that this work will pave the way to general-purpose foundation models for time-series analysis.